 Honesty and inconsistency are actually not strange bedfellows.

 I can read two posts here on any given day and find thoughts or ideas which seem to conflict with each other.
-I used to be slightly alarmed by this, particularly when there was a hit to a link that seemed to clash with an idea I just posted; almost as if someone was looking for it.
+I used to be slightly alarmed by this, particularly when there were hits to a link that seemed to clash with an idea I just posted; almost as if someone was looking for it.

 Once I took the time to think about it, however, the concern dissipated.
 It dissipated because anyone who is honestly striving, working, and occasionally stumbling on the journey of life will sometimes fall short of their ideals.
 The spirit is always warring against the flesh, and the flesh against the spirit.
 Toss in the natural *stuff* that goes on in my very feminine psyche, and if I didn’t know me, left to judge based only on posts on my own blog, I might think I was a little bonkers.